FAJCHANG/BathymetryBasedonUAVsVideoStitching/README.md

 # Data can be downloaded at
 &ensp;&ensp;[OneDrive](https://1drv.ms/u/s!AvmOjZm9GyDSkWhzqpRsGGTuETwX?e=RZIW6l)
 &ensp;&ensp;[BaiduNetdisk](https://pan.baidu.com/s/1BbjNAVCUrPJfTSfd_HaeBA)(1234)
+&ensp;&ensp; which had downsampled and divided into left video and right video.
 # How to use this code
 **1.Prepare**
 &ensp;&ensp;Run environment: MatlabR2019b or newer, python3.x (opencv-python)